 *Students with prior knowledge of Modern Hebrew should take the online Hebrew Placement Exam.
 Depending upon placement, students may enroll in more advanced levels of Modern Hebrew beyond Elementary Hebrew I (JSTU-H 100).

 Majors are also required to take one 100 or 200 level course of their choosing.
-Suggested courses for freshmen year include a CAPP (COLL-C 103) course on a Jewish Studies related topic, JSTU-J 230 Introduction to Judaism, REL-A 210 Introduction to Old Testament/Hebrew Bible, or many other 200 level Jewish Studies-related courses.
+Suggested courses for first year students include a CAPP (COLL-C 103) course on a Jewish Studies related topic, REL-A 210 Introduction to Old Testament/Hebrew Bible, or many other 200 level Jewish Studies-related courses.

 Tracks and concentrations

 Because of the interdisciplinary nature of the Jewish Studies Program, students enrolled in the B.A. have the freedom to structure their coursework individually, according to their specific areas of interest.
 Topics include the study of Israel, the Holocaust and antisemitism, Jewish literature and culture, American Jewish culture, Judaism and the Bible, Jewish history, Yiddish language, and culture, or Modern Hebrew.

 This flexibility allows you to easily add additional majors, minors or certificates.
 We encourage you to work with the academic advisor to design your own Jewish Studies B.A. major curriculum based on your interests and goals.

 Jewish Studies majors interested in a career in the cantorate can pursue the only pre-cantorial undergraduate program in the U.S. The Jewish sacred music concentration within the Jewish Studies major prepares students for cantorial school with courses in Jewish Studies and the Jacobs School of Music.